| In the

 Kirtland, Ohio to visit his parents.
 Mother had never

 seen his parents.
+In the

 meantime, they made arrangements for my older sister to